Josh Scalisi

 Command shell

 The command shell I use is Bash.
-The main reason I use Bash instead of Zsh or Fish (which seem to be the most popular alternatives) is that there is an excellent linter for shell scripts named ShellCheck that supports Bash scripts but not Zsh scripts and not Fish scripts.
+The main reason I use Bash instead of an alternative like Zsh or Fish is that there is an excellent linter for shell scripts named ShellCheck that supports Bash scripts but not Zsh scripts and not Fish scripts.
 I would hate to write my shell scripts without a linter (or using a more verbose language like Python), and I dislike switching between one shell for interactive use and a different shell for scripting.

 A second reason I don't use Zsh or Fish is that many people seem to prefer those shells for their history and completion functionality, and I don't need those features.
 For example, I don't need advanced history features because I save useful commands to a text file named selectcmd.dat from which I select commands using my Bash function named _selectcmd (defined in my Bash config), which I execute via a Readline key binding.
 Also, I don't need advanced features for completing command options because I select option-heavy commands using _selectcmd.
 Lastly, I don't need advanced features for completing paths because I select most paths using a fuzzy finder named fzf.